zfy1355/learngit/readme.md

 "# learngit"
 "git is a distribute version control system."
+"git is free soft distribute under the GPL."